enonic/guide-google-cloud-launcher/README.md

-# guide-my-first-app
+# guide-google-cloud-launcher
-A step by step guide for building your for Enonic App
+A step by step guide for building your running Enonic XP in the Google Cloud.